 We decided to tackle Split Mountain East and West.
 Located south of Ocotillo Wells, these two peaks would be two separate hikes.
 I pulled into the empty parking lot for Iron Mountain and waited for Susie to arrive.
 Soon thereafter, a few cars pulled in and hikers began their journey up to greet the sunrise from the summit.
 Susie pulled up and we set out on the all too familiar route to the desert.

 The predawn glow began to fill the desert as we got closer to the turn-off from the 78.
 The full moon still hung over the western sky.
 We pulled over to the side of the road and took some photos of the beauty around us.
 After a pit stop at the bathrooms at the Ocotillo Wells Ranger Station, we began trying to connect with Matt Bennet who wanted to join us on our adventure.
-After some back and forth texting, we found where he was waiting and picked him up.
+After some back-and-forth texting, we found where he was waiting and picked him up.
 We set off down Split Mountain road for about 6 miles to the Fish Creek Wash turnoff.

 Campers were scattered along the route, which was a good sign in case the Subaru ran into trouble.
 The trailhead to Split Mountain East is the same as to the famous Wind Caves.
 We parked next to the sign for them.
 The trail quickly began climbing, so make sure you stretch first before heading out.
-While the sign says the caves are 1.0 miles away, they are actually about .5 mile away.
+While the sign says the caves are 1.0 miles away, they are actually about 1/2 miles away.
 We stopped and explored them briefly, but our goal lay a bit further and higher away.

-Like the other trip reports indicated, the use trail would fade in and out.
+As the other trip reports indicated, the use trail would fade in and out.
 For the most part, it was a matter of following the ridge ever upward.

 As we neared the point where we knew we had to descend and cross the wash, we continued up the wrong ridge for a bit.
 Cross-checking our bearings, we backtracked a bit and found the correct route again.